Zoo Miami Assisting Ukrainian Zookeepers Who Are Caring For Their Animals

 MIAMI (CBSMiami) – One overlooked fallout from the Russian invasion of Ukraine is the fate of thousands of animals, especially those in the country’s many zoos.

-In Kyiv, the director and staff moved into the zoo to take care of the four thousand animals.READ MORE: Search On For Palmetto Expressway Shooter Who Killed Man, Injured Another & Left Car Riddled With Bullet Holes
+In Kyiv, the director and staff moved into the zoo to take care of the four thousand animals.READ MORE: Florida Is #2 State For Airbnb Listings With Pools

-Zoo Miami is one of the organizations stepping up to help those animals and their caretakers.READ MORE: Miami Weather: Look Out For St. Patrick's Day Rainbows As Spotty Showers, Storms May Develop
+Zoo Miami is one of the organizations stepping up to help those animals and their caretakers.READ MORE: Monroe County Sheriff's Office Employee Charged With Battery

-“We have an effort here at the zoo where we are collecting everything from tents, to flashlights, to sleeping bags, we’ve got to supply them with the things that they need to keep staying there to take care of those animals,” said Zoo Miami’s Ron Magill.MORE NEWS: Miami-Dade County Youth Fair Kicks Off Thursday, Celebrating 70th Anniversary
+“We have an effort here at the zoo where we are collecting everything from tents, to flashlights, to sleeping bags, we’ve got to supply them with the things that they need to keep staying there to take care of those animals,” said Zoo Miami’s Ron Magill.MORE NEWS: Two Spring Break Shootings In 48 Hours On Miami Beach

 Some of the animals at Ukrainian zoos were moved out, but most are still in the country dealing with stress from the constant explosions and gunfire.